MIS - Managerial Decision-Making

 For this, you can make use of Cause-and-Effect diagrams and Pareto Chart tool.
 Cause-and-Effect diagram helps you to identify all possible causes of the problem and Pareto chart helps you to prioritize and identify the causes with the highest effect.

 Then, you can move on generating all possible solutions (alternatives) for the problem in hand.

-Use your judgement principles and decision-making criteria to evaluate each alternative.
-In this step, experience and effectiveness of the judgement principles come into play.
+Use your judgment principles and decision-making criteria to evaluate each alternative.
+In this step, experience and effectiveness of the judgment principles come into play.
 You need to compare each alternative for their positives and negatives.

 Once you go through from Step 1 to Step 5, this step is easy.
 In addition, the selection of the best alternative is an informed decision since you have already followed a methodology to derive and select the best alternative.